Clinical Supervision: Supporting New Therapists. Cultivating Confidence. Grounding Practice.

 • Professional credentials: I hold a Master of Education in Counselling Psychology from the University of Toronto.
 I am a Registered Psychotherapist (CRPO), member of OAMHP.

-• Years of experience: I have spent many years working with individuals, couples, and families in therapy, including complex cases: anxiety, depression, trauma, grief and loss (including ambiguous loss), relationship conflict, divorce, midlife transitions, neurodiversity issues, caretaker burnout, and more.
+• Years of experience: I have spent many years working with individuals, couples, and families in therapy, including complex cases: anxiety, depression, trauma, grief and loss (including ambiguous loss), relationship conflict, divorce, affairs and other betrayals, intimacy (dis)connection, co-parenting, midlife transitions, neurodiversity issues, caretaker burnout, and more.
+Please see my Couples Therapy page to see how I work with couples clients.

-• Multiple prior lives: Before becoming a therapist, I worked in roles that sharpened many of the skills therapists need—storytelling, interviewing (journalism), life transitions, ritual and ceremony (as a licensed officiant), teaching (college and university level) and advocating (mental help).
-I have 6 years of post graduate academic training both in psychology and in fields that feel theoretically related in terms of its focus on human behaviour.
+• Multiple prior lives: Before becoming a therapist, I worked in roles that sharpened many of the skills therapists need — storytelling, interviewing (journalism), life transitions, ritual and ceremony (as a licensed officiant), teaching (college and university level) and advocating (mental health).
+I have 6 years of post graduate academic training both in psychology and in fields that feel theoretically related in terms of its focus on human behaviour and trauma.
 These inform how I see systems, culture, identity, and meaning in therapeutic work.

-• Modality breadth + specialization: My training includes EFT, EFFT, EMDR, Emotionally Focused Therapy (EFT), Emotionally Focused Family Therapy (EFFT), IPT, RLT, Gottman, Narrative, Attachment-based models, IFS, CBT, ACT, Mindfulness, and more.
+• Modality breadth plus specialization: My training includes EFT, EFFT, EMDR, Emotionally Focused Therapy (EFT), Emotionally Focused Family Therapy (EFFT), IPT, RLT, Gottman, Narrative, Attachment-based models, IFS, CBT, ACT, Mindfulness, Mindful Self Compassion, and more.
 I integrate models depending on client, issue, and context.
+That said, I don’t rely on one modality to treat clients.
+I am integrative and use approaches I feel best suits the person or people in front of me.
+I believe our work requires flexibility and adaptability.
+It requires us to build competence and confidence.

-This combination gives me a mature, nuanced perspective especially helpful when supervising newer therapists who want to integrate multiple modalities or work with difficult relational, trauma, or transitional work.
+I believe this combination gives me a mature, nuanced perspective, which is especially helpful when supervising newer therapists who want to integrate multiple modalities or work with difficult relational, trauma, or transitional work.

 Who I Supervise & What I Offer